maly/bas80/README.md

 The BASIC compiler for 8bit CPUs

-Version 0 - early alpha.
+Version 1 - beta.
 Use on your own risk.

 [A live compiler](https://maly.github.io/bas80/basic.html)